 If at all possible it is best to avoid fighting over the children.
 However, for those who know they will be involved in a contested custody battle below are some things you can do to help your case.
 As always each case is different so this should not be taken as legal advice.
-Contact us for a free case evaluation to find out the best way to handle your custody case.
+Contact our child custody attorney Dayton for a free case evaluation to find out the best way to handle your custody case.

 If a contested custody dispute is inevitable you will want to share as much information with your attorney as possible.
 The best way to do that is to, on a daily basis, note the time you spend with the children, the time your spouse spends with the children and who attends to their daily needs.
 Pay special attention to documenting any problems related to the children and/or bad behavior on the part of your spouse.
 These records can be indispensable when it comes to a custody dispute, as they are documentary evidence supporting your position.
 Record everything now matter how small you may think it is.
 Your attorney will decide whats important and it will aid your memory.